Home Medicinal Chemistry Vitamins Choline

 Excess intake of Choline

-A normal dose or high dose of choline may not cause any adverse effects but excessive high doses may be harmful to the human body.
-A high intake can cause fishy body odor, vomiting, excessive sweating and salivation, low blood pressure (hypotension), and liver toxicity.
+A normal dose or high dose of choline generally does not cause any adverse effects in the human body.
+However, excessively high doses may be harmful to our bodies.
+Therefore, a high intake causes fishy body odor, vomiting, excessive sweating and salivation, low blood pressure (hypotension), and liver toxicity.

 Functions of Choline

 Choline is an essential nutrient that is synthesized in our body and used to maintain various biological functions.
-The main functions of choline are:
+It helps to make the membrane structure that surrounds the cells of our body.
+It also helps in fat transport and metabolism, DNA synthesis, and cell messaging in our body.

-• Nervous system: It is a precursor for the synthesis of acetylcholine which is required for the transmission of nerve impulses.
-It plays an important part in the early stage of brain development.
+Choline is a precursor for the synthesis of acetylcholine which is required for the transmission of nerve impulses.
+It also plays an important role in the early stage of brain development.

 Choline Supplement

 Humans can synthesize small amounts of choline by converting the phospholipid and phosphatidylethanolamine to phosphatidylcholine via de novo synthesis.
-It is not enough to meet our metabolic needs.
+However, it is not enough to meet our metabolic needs.
 Therefore, we need to consume choline from our daily foods and a supplement to maintain our good health.

-For the best benefits, we need to intake a dietary supplement containing choline only or in combination with B vitamins and in some vitamins and minerals products.
-Typical amounts in best dietary supplements range from 10 mg to 250 mg in the forms of choline bitartrate, phosphatidylcholine, and lecithin.
+For the best benefits, we need to take a dietary supplement containing choline only or also in combination with B vitamins, and in some vitamins and minerals products.
+The best dietary supplements containing a range from 10 mg to 250 mg are choline bitartrate, phosphatidylcholine, and lecithin.

 Benefits of Choline

-It is beneficial for various biological functions of our body.
-The main health benefits of choline obtained from foods or taking a supplement may include the following:
+Choline is beneficial for various biological functions of the body.
+The main health benefits of this nutrient, obtained from foods or taking a supplement, may include the following:

 • Maintain heart health